-Angela McKerlich, Secretary/Treasurer - Capri Insurance Service
+Angela McKerlich, Past Chair - CapriCMW Insurance Services Ltd

-Angela is a Partner and Contract Surety Manager at Capri Insurance Services, Ltd., in Kelowna.
+Angela is a Partner and Construction Risk & Surety Advisor at CapriCMW Insurance Services Ltd, in Kelowna.
 She holds a number of accreditations, including a BA, CAIB, and FCIP, and is the recipient of the Howard Strong Industry Builder Award (2014) from the Southern Interior Construction Association (SICA), where she has been a Director for 8 years.
 Angela is also a Director of the Construction Foundation of BC, has served as SICA Chair, and continues to serve on various industry committees.